dkowsikpai/Summarization-of-Judgement-Dataset/README.md

 - Trainsformers are pre-trained and these models are good at the specialised task after finetuning
 - This model has 60M Parameters

+> NOTE: Finetuned model is not uploaded as it is very large

 # Metric used

 ## Useage